cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 > supervisors, followers, as well as more difficult relationships such as
 > adversaries, competitors, or opponents.

+I value every relationship I make.
+I've been fortunate to develop some very fruitful relationships early on in my career.

-* Teaching Part 2, LearnBIG - developing a relationship with Leslie from Valve
+* Teaching Part 2 - developing a relationship with Leslie from Valve <a href="#valve-relationship">⬏</a>
-* Udacity - relationships with the video team, teaching colleagues
+* Udacity - relationships with the video team, teaching colleagues <a href="#udacity-relationships">⬏</a>
-* NASA - Matthew and the thesis handshake
+* NASA - Matthew and the thesis handshake <a href="#matthew-intro">⬏</a>
-* Beginnings as a Researcher - connecting with Brian Williams to find a way to turn model-based decision making into a career
+* Beginnings as a Researcher - connecting with Brian Williams to find a way to turn model-based decision making into a career <a href="#mers-intro">⬏</a>
 * Beginnings as a Researcher - meeting Nikhil and finding a mutually beneficial research collaboration <a href="#nikhil">⬏</a>